isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 - Laserfiche Admin Configuration Page must already exist
 #### Test Default Profile with No Content Type
 Steps:
+# TODO: remove content type from SP or re-order

   - In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
 Remember to Save the mapping.
+  - # TODO save a document and add expected results
 #### Test Default Profile
 Steps:
+  - Replace content type in SP
   - In the Profile Mapping Tab, associate the `[Default]` SharePoint Content Type with the `Example Profile Name` Laserfiche Profile.
 Remember to Save the mapping.
   - Eliminate all other mappings
   - Save a document from the Documents Tab of the SharePoint site to Laserfiche